 If you choose “income”, you will receive regular payments in your bank account.
-This income comes from the dividends of the companies the fund invests in.
+This income comes from the dividends of the companies in which the fund invests.

 If you choose “accumulation”, your income will be automatically reinvested, which will increase the total value of your investments and, by extension, the price of each unit of the fund.
 Most people investing to grow their money in the long term usually buy funds of the accumulation class.

 A tax wrapper reduces the amount of taxes you pay on your investments.
 Examples of tax wrappers in the UK are Individual Savings Accounts (ISAs) and pensions.

 Here is a detailed breakdown: